mdernovoi/data-analysis-platform/README.md

 ### Important

-- [ ] Remove the requirement of public TLS certificates either by integrating self-signed certificates or implementing a no-tls option.
 - [ ] Write thorough documentation and some HowTos.
 - [ ] Add monitoring of all services.
     - Some users might want to use their existing monitoring infrastructure.